"

 10. Is sunscreen effective against fine lines and wrinkles?

 Yes, daily use of sunscreen with broad-spectrum protection is one of the most effective ways to prevent fine lines and wrinkles.
-UV rays accelerate aging by breaking down collagen in the skin, so using SPF can protect your skin from sun damage and prevent early signs of aging.
+UV rays accelerate aging by breaking down collagen in the skin, so using SPF can protect your skin from sun damage and prevent early signs of ageing.

 Sadia Zaman